phoebenyi/correlation-risk/README.md

 # 📈 Financial Correlation & Risk Dashboard

-This project provides a powerful, interactive dashboard — both as a **Streamlit web app** and a **Jupyter notebook** — to analyze historical stock correlations, optimize portfolios, and compute key risk metrics.
+An interactive dashboard built with **Streamlit** and **Jupyter Notebook** to analyze cross-asset correlations, assess risk, and optimize portfolios using historical market data.

 ---